 In addition to the different types of lactose intolerance, baby might also experience a lactose overload, caused by breastmilk oversupply (also called foremilk-hindmilk imbalance).

 Lactose Overload can occur in baby when mom has an oversupply of milk.
 The milk that baby gets earlier in a feeding (foremilk) is higher in lactose and lower in fat than the milk later in the feeding (hindmilk).
-Per Diana West, IBCLC (in Is my baby’s fussiness caused by the lactose in my milk?):
+From Diana West, IBCLC (in LLL’s Is my baby’s fussiness caused by the lactose in my milk?):

 As baby begins nursing, the first thing he receives is this lower-fat foremilk, which quenches his thirst.
 Baby’s nursing triggers the mother’s milk ejection reflex, which squeezes milk and the sticking fat cells from the milk-making cells into the ducts.
 This higher-fat hindmilk mixes with the high-lactose foremilk and baby receives the perfect food, with fat calories for growth and lactose for energy and brain development.
 However, when milk production is too high, baby may fill up on the foremilk and then have difficulty digesting all the lactose that is not balanced by fat.
 This is known as foremilk/hindmilk imbalance or oversupply...